uea-teaching/computing-principles/lectures/analysis1/analysis1.md

 We will focus on how long an algorithm takes to run!

-Note: In your next year - you will explore in more depth!
+Note: In your next year - you will explore analysis in more depth!

 ---